 Your Sexual Health

-You may want to skip the dessert on date night.
+If you're a man, you may want to skip the dessert on date night.
 Sugar may impact the chain of events needed for an erection.

-“One common side effect of chronically high levels of sugar in the bloodstream is that it can make men impotent,” explains Brunilda Nazario, MD, WebMD’s Lead Medical Director.
-This is because it affects your circulatory system, which controls the blood flow throughout your body and needs to be working properly to get and keep an erection.
+It affects your circulatory system, which controls the blood flow throughout your body and needs to be working properly to get and keep an erection.